Mexborough and Swinton Traction Company: History

 The first route from Mexborough town centre to Manvers failed to reach the main gates of the colliery due to a low bridge below the Midland Railway line, while the second ran from the Old Toll Bar to Conisbrough.
 Manvers is the only locality in England to have had a trolleybus before a tramway.
 The system was known as the "Trackless" to the locals.

 The system did not operate for very long, closing after a few months, largely because so many of the staff were called up to fight in the First World War.
 The company tried hard to maintain the route to Manvers Main, since colliery working was deemed to be an essential occupation, but the service was at best sporadic, although a second-hand vehicle was purchased in 1917 from the Stockport system to augment the fleet.
 Conditions did not immediately improve when the war ended, and services only resumed properly on the Manvers route in 1921, with the Conisbrough route following in 1922.
 Two new vehicles with upholstered seats were obtained in 1922 and another one in 1924.
 The company also began running motor buses in 1922, and considered whether to convert the trolleybus routes to tramways.
 They wanted to link their tramway to the Doncaster Corporation system and the Dearne District Light Railway, a street tramway linking Barnsley with the towns of Wombwell, Wath, Bolton on Dearne and Thurnscoe.

-The Company's visions for such an extended network of trams were not to be, and they looked instead to convert their tramways to trolleybus routes.
+The company's visions for such an extended network of trams were not to be, and they looked instead to convert their tramways to trolleybus routes.
 To assess what was available, a demonstrator from Richard Garrett & Sons was tried out in December 1925, and another from Ransomes in November 1926.
 Rotherham Corporation has been running trolleybuses since 1912, but were reluctant to allow Mexborough and Swinton vehicles into the town.
 However, the two sides reached an agreement in 1926, under which Rotherham would convert its section of tramway ready for trolleybus operation and allow Mexborough trolleybuses to reach the town centre, while Rotherham vehicles could run over Mexborough's routes to various termini.
-The necessary powers were granted by an Act of Parliament obtained in 1927, which also allowed them to extend the system.
+The necessary powers were granted by the Mexborough and Swinton Tramways Company (Trolley Vehicles) Order Confirmation Act 1927 (17 & 18 Geo.
+5. c. liii), which also allowed them to extend the system.
 At the eastern end, the wires were extended from the Dale Road terminus along Low Road to Brook Square.
 This was known as Conisbrough Low, and the Company were hopeful that Doncaster wiring would eventually extend to that point, enabling the two trolleybus systems to connect.
 Another route from Dale Road ran up a hill to Conanby, where there was a new housing estate.
 This was known as Conisbrough High.
 The Company were also talking to the Dearne District Light Railway about the possibility of them constructing a new route from Bolton on Dearne to Manvers Lane.